dogwoodlogic/bedrock-webpack/README.md

 - Use `--webpack-define NAME=VALUE`.
 This can be used multiple times.
 - Check the name exists for optional constants.
 - The value is always a string.
+- These defines take precedence over other [bedrock][] defines.
+For instance, you can override `process.env.NODE_ENV` with this option.

 ```sh
 node app.js --webpack-define MY_BOOL=true --wepack-define MY_JSON=false